Megs Jenkins: Life and career

 Jenkins was born in Birkenhead, Cheshire, the daughter of a construction engineer.

 She originally trained to be a ballet dancer.
 Although born in England, she often played Welsh characters.
 She made her noticeable film debut in Millions Like Us (1943) as the Welsh room-mate and confidante of the main character (played by Patricia Roc).
 She went on to appear in such films as Green for Danger (1946), The History of Mr. Polly (1949), The Cruel Sea (1953), and Oliver!
 (1968).
 She played the housekeeper, Mrs. Grose, in two adaptations of Henry James's The Turn of the Screw: the film The Innocents (1961) and a 1974 television adaptation.
 She also frequently played comedic roles, and in later life was a regular in the sitcom Oh No It's Selwyn Froggitt, and the children's series Worzel Gummidge.

 From 1933, Jenkins also had a long stage career, and appeared in several plays by Emlyn Williams including The Light of Heart in 1940.
+In 1952 she appeared in the comedy play The Gay Dog in the West End and reprised her role in the 1954 film version.
 In 1953 she appeared in the long-running A Day by the Sea by N.C.
 Hunter.
 In 1956, she won the Clarence Derwent Award for Best Supporting performance in Arthur Miller's A View from the Bridge.

 Megs Jenkins's 1943 marriage to George Routledge, a commando who had been a childhood classmate, and who renewed their acquaintance when he saw her name in a review, ended in divorce in 1959.